Brock-Denton/NFT_Buy/README.md

 matplotpib version 3.5.3
 hvplot version 0.8.2

 Note: you will need access to Blockspan's API in order to execute the API call.
 This platform can be found at https://blockspan.com/
+Note: Please ensure you have the appropriate .env file on your local machine, with your Blockspan API credentials, in order to perform a fresh data import.

 ---